 Music for All is committed to full compliance with the copyright laws of the United States.

 This section is in no way meant to be definitive.
 Rather, it is a guideline to help you begin your pursuit for permissions to arrange or record.
-Compliance is the responsibility of everyone in the creative process including the marching band directors and teachers, the arrangers, the event host (such as Music for All/Bands of America for its events) and anyone who records, duplicates or distributes content protected by copyright (such as Music for All/Bands of America in its DVD sales and web streaming).
+Compliance is the responsibility of everyone in the creative process including the marching band directors and teachers, the arrangers, the event host (such as Music for All/Bands of America for its events) and anyone who records, duplicates or distributes content protected by copyright (such as Music for All/Bands of America in its web streaming).

 Music for All is committed to full compliance with the copyright laws of the United States and requires all enrolled bands to comply with copyright laws including: arrangements of copyrighted music, use of copyrighted visual images and other materials, use of copyrighted audio or spoken text, and display of copyrighted words and images.

 Music for All (Bands of America) participants and others are welcome to use the resources provided in this site.
 New technologies and their use continually affect the application of copyright law.
 While we believe the information is accurate, we provide no guarantee or warranty concerning these materials or the interpretation or applicability of the laws to your situation.